codestation/prxshot/readme.txt

 * xmb.sfo: template to make folder icon for screenshots in VSH mode.
 * prxshot.ini: configuration file

-Known issues:
-The plugin may crash using aLoader if one take a screenshot just in the moment when the loader is booting the game (there is no reason for somebody to take a screenshot so early so i hope that this is just a minor issue).

 Meaning of the options in the prxshot.ini:

 "General" category: